 The cost of stamp duty

-Easily one of the most significant purchases the average Australian makes is buying property.
-It’s an exciting dream that many of us pursue.
-But at the same time, it’s a high financial bar to get over.
-Property prices in Victoria have soared upwards over the past few decades and are now vastly higher than the average income.
+prices in Victoria have soared upwards over the past few decades and are now vastly higher than the average income.
 Which means that stamp duty is not only a high tax, but it comes when the difference between the average wage and the average price of property is wider than ever.

-Behaviour changes
+Behavioural changes

 The future of stamp duty

-Many will be glad hear that reform is on the horizon.
+Many will be glad hear that reform may be on the horizon.
 The Australian Capital Territory is currently leading the way to phase out stamp duty.
 In 2012 the ACT government released a 20-year plan to reform the territory’s property tax.
 An intention they said aimed to “abolish a number of inefficient and unfair taxes”.
 Instead, they are replacing it with “barrier free conveyancing”.